Learn how to glitter a shirt with Mod Podge and make an old piece new again! You can even wash if you use Fabric Mod Podge.

 Skills Required: Beginner.
 Even if you haven’t done much crafting, you’ll be able to accomplish this project.
 You just need to mix glitter with Mod Podge and apply it to the shirt.

 I’m not nearly done with the glitter projects – I just can’t help it.
 There are too many amazing projects to feature.
-Yesterday it was a glitter clutch, but did you know that you can do it to fabric as well?
+Yesterday it was a glitter clutch I was looking at and contemplating trying, but did you know that you can do it to fabric as well?

 Stars for Streetlights recently featured a tutorial on how to glitter a shirt with pretty gold accents, and it looks designer . . .
-I can’t believe it was done with Mod Podge.
+I can’t believe this fashion craft was done with Mod Podge.
 So of course I had to share!
 Are you interested in how to glitter a shirt of your very own?
 Go here.

 - Fabric Mod Podge